glaucopater/boardgame/README.md

 # boardgame
-A board game engine for random maps
+A board game random maps generator

+# Installation

+yarn

+# Usage

+yarn dev

+# Notes
+This projects use vite js to generate the static files.
+# License
+MIT